 where $\bm{H}_I(\bm{v})$ is the Hessian of $I(\bm{v})$, and $\meann{\bm{v}\bm{v}^T} = v_e \mathcal{C}$ is the covariance matrix of the Gaussian fluctuations around the fixed point (in the second line we have assumed that the distribution of $\bm{v}$ is symmetric upon the point reflection $\bm{v} \to -\bm{v}$, and therefore all odd moments vanish).
 We can then obtain an analytical expression for the average current $\mean{I_S}$, valid to lower non-trivial order in $v_e \to 0$, which is however too complicated to show here (see the Supplementary Material in \cite{Freitas2022demon}).
 To lower order in $V_S$ it reduces to (neglecting terms proportional to $\Delta V_S v_e$)

 From the previous result it follows that the minimum value of $\Delta V_D$ required for inversion is:

-that differs from Eq. \eqref{eq:vdmin_na} in a a factor $2$ accompanying $\Delta V_S$.
+that differs from Eq. \eqref{eq:vdmin_na} by a factor $2$ accompanying $\Delta V_S$.
 This is shown with a solid line in Figure \ref{fig:auto_current}.
 Alternatively, from Eq. \eqref{eq:current_auto_linear} we can say that inversion is impossible above a maximum scale

 Whenever the action of the demon manages to make the current $I_S$ to flow against the voltage bias $\Delta V_S $, heat is extracted from the environment of the first inverter and work is realized on the sources fixing the voltages $V_1$ and $V_2$.
 In that case the entropy production rate at the system side is $\dot \Sigma_S = \mean{I_S} \Delta V_S < 0$.
 As we have seen, for that to happen energy needs to be consumed by the second inverter, and therefore the entropy production rate at the demon side is $\dot \Sigma_D = \mean{I_D} \Delta V_D > 0$.
 We can then define the efficiency of the demon as the ratio: